YaoGroup/DIFFICE_jax/model/README.md

 ### `networks.py`

+Generating the neural network model for each physical variables involved in the problem.
 For regular PINN training, two networks are created.
 One network has three outputs for two velocity components and thickness.
 The other network has either one output for isotropic viscosity, or two outputs for two anisotropic viscosity components.
 In comparison, XPINNs